 Recalls There has only been one recall for the latest Mondeo.
 Issued in May 2009, it affects any 2.0 TDCi car built between November 2008 and March 2009.
 The problem centres on the braking system losing its power assistance when the engine is warming up.
 There’s no danger of brake failure, but stopping distances could be increased.

+How much?
 Average mileage fourth-generation Mondeos start at £10,000, which nets a 1.6-litre 56-plate hatchback with 30,000 on the clock.
 Around £11,000 will secure a 2.0 Edge hatch or Zetec saloon.
 A similar amount buys a 56-plate 1.8 TDCi hatch, and £12,000 gets the keys to a desirable 2.0 TDCi.
 High-spec Titanium models start from £13,000, rising to £22,000 for an 09-plate Titanium X Sport.
 Expect estates to fetch £500 more than hatchbacks.

 Running costs All Mondeos need a service every 12,500 miles or 12 months, whichever comes sooner.
 Service costs vary according to mileage, but you’ll pay between £190 and £235 each time.
 You shouldn’t struggle to find a dealer, either – the blue oval has 781 sites across the UK.

 Under the bonnet, all engines in the line-up are chain driven, meaning that there’s no need to budget for a replacement cambelt.
 However, the air-conditioning system will need attention every three years, with a recharge costing around £80.
 The brake fluid needs renewing at two-year intervals (£40), while fresh coolant should be put in every four years, also at £40.